PlaceholderAPI/PlaceholderAPI/docs/users/commands.md

 ### eCloud Commands

-These commands all start with `/papi ecloud` and are used for things related about the [[Expansion Cloud]].
+These commands all start with `/papi ecloud` and are used for things related about the [Expansion Cloud](../developers/expansion-cloud.md).

 #### `/papi ecloud clear`